Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 Remote Desktop access from Milliman will only be allowed to VMs within the Remote Administration virtual network, and only via the Point-to-Site VPN.

-Non-administrator users will not be allowed to remotely connect to any machines beyond that virtual network.
+Non-administrator users will not be allowed to remotely connect to any machines beyond that virtual network unless specifically granted access by the infrastructure team.

 Administrators can use these VMs as an entry point and connect from them to VMs in other virtual networks.

-These restrictions will be enforced via Group Policy.
+These restrictions will be enforced via Group Policy and Network Security Groups.

 ### File Share Isolation